| |

 nutrient

-solution to be used by the plant.
+solution.
 Outside, frequent rain showers tend

 outer pot with a